CTA-K12/PresentationBundle/README.md

 Twig global variables are no longer used!

 This bundle now uses it's own configuration, which is loaded into the service container at runtime.
-The configuration currently uses defualts, which are not appropriate for a production application.
-If you want to override the defaults, add some or all of the following to your symfony configuration:
+The configuration currently uses defaults, which are not appropriate for a production application.
+If you want to override the defaults, add some or all of the following keys to your symfony configuration:

 ```yaml
 # app/config/config.yml